Sudan's Islamists hold small protests against new UN mission

-May 3, 2020 (KHARTOUM) - Sudan Islamist supporters of the former regime Sunday failed to mobilize for protests against the government of Abdallah Hamdok.
+May 3, 2020 (KHARTOUM) - Sudan’s Islamist supporters of the former regime Sunday failed to mobilize for protests against the government of Abdallah Hamdok.

 Despite the government ban of gathering and protests due to the coronavirus pandemic, the supporters of the former regime say they successfully organized protests in 11 states across the country.